gemfire/gemfire-developer-website/content/tutorials/java/json_document_storage.md

 ## Configure Access to GemFire Maven Repository

-The tutorial requires access to the Broadcom Maven Repository for the GemFire product jars.
-Please sign-up for access to repo at <https://support.broadcom.com>.
+The quick start tutorial requires access to the Broadcom Maven Repository for the GemFire product jars.
+Navigate to the [Broadcom Support Portal](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20GemFire).
+Login (or register if you have not already).
+Click Show All Releases and find "Click Green Token For Repository Access" (don't click the blue text; click the green icon to the right of it).

 Once sign-up is completed, add the following to the settings.xml file in .m2 directory within the home directory.
 Make sure to replace the email and password with those used during sign-up.